What Are Olives?

 The basic steps include cold-pressing olives to extract the olive oil and then discarding the remainder.
 Cold-pressing allows you to extract oil without using heat, which leaves the oil as intact as possible.

-Here are some other ways to use olives in recipes:
+Here are some other ways to use olives and olive oils in recipes: